kanaria69/Mainecoco/README.md

-## Where do hamburgers go to dance?
-The meat-ball.
+## The best time on a clock is 6:30--hands down.